UK Court says EU settled status rules need to change

 On the basis of the judgement, “the UK should have another look at the EU settlement scheme and come back with something a bit different, so that EU citizens not yet eligible for permanent residence don’t have to make a second application,” IMA General Counsel Rhys Davies told Europe Street.

-Regardless of the legal dispute, settled status holders benefit of more rights: they can leave the country for up to 5 years without losing their residence rights, can live in the UK free from any condition (such as being a worker, student or self-sufficient person), can access social benefits and can apply for citizenship, all of which is not possible with pre-settled status only.
+Regardless of the legal dispute, settled status holders have more rights: they can leave the country for up to 5 years without losing their residence rights, can live in the UK free from any condition (such as being a worker, student or self-sufficient person), can access social benefits and can apply for citizenship, all of which is not possible with pre-settled status only.

 Europe Street News © all rights reserved